psidnell/ofexport2/doc/templates/README.md

     of2 -tc 'name.equalsIgnoreCase("ofexpoRt2")'
     of2 -tc 'name.toLowerCase().contains("x")'

-(The functions (methods) available in these expressions are from the [Java String class](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html)).
+(The functions/methods available in these expressions are from the [Java String class](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html)).

 To use regular expressions: